Up to All of Us

 - Rod Santiago, executive director, Abbotsford Community Services

 - Hon.
 Sam Sullivan, MLA for Vancouver-False Creek and noted advocate for people with disabilities

 Community Partnerships: Serving People in Crisis Situations

 - Moderated by Cheryl Melder, Manager of Victim Services for Family Services of Greater Vancouver (FSGV)

-- Members of the FSGV/Vancouver Police Department’s collaborative Domestic Violence and Criminal Harassment Unit
+- Members of the FSGV/New Westminster Police Department’s collaborative Domestic Violence and Criminal Harassment Unit

 - Models for collaborative community response